guilhermegscastro/Financial-Markets-Dashboard/README.md

-# Financial News (Web Scraping)
+# Financial Market Dashboard

 ## Project Description

+This project provides an interactive dashboard for visualizing and analyzing key financial market indicators.
+The dashboard leverages Python and various libraries to fetch, process, and display real-time and historical data related to US Economic performance, market trends and business news.

+This project showcases skills in data collection, web development, and data visualization, making it an ideal demonstration of technical and analytical capabilities in building robust tools for real-time information aggregation.

+<img src="https://imgur.com/mtHIB5i.png" height="60%" width="130%" alt="financial_news"/>

+## News Tab

 The **News Aggregator Dashboard** is a web-based application designed to gather and display news articles from multiple sources in an organized, user-friendly interface.
 By leveraging web scraping techniques, this project collects articles on themes such as technology and economy from a variety of international news outlets.
 The data is presented in a structured and visually appealing manner using Python's Dash framework.

-This project showcases skills in data collection, web development, and data visualization, making it an ideal demonstration of technical and analytical capabilities in building robust tools for real-time information aggregation.

-<img src="https://imgur.com/mtHIB5i.png" height="60%" width="130%" alt="financial_news"/>

-## News Tab

 1. **Automated News Collection**:
    - The application scrapes news articles from prominent sources like CNN, CNBC, Financial Times, and more.